juliomrqz/statusfy/packages/docs/src/guide/README.md

 ## How It Works

-A Statusfy site is a SPA (Simple Page Application) Website created with [Vue](http://vuejs.org/), [Nuxt.js](https://nuxtjs.org/) and [Tailwind](https://tailwindcss.com/).
+A Statusfy site is a SPA (Simple Page Application) Website created with [Vue](http://vuejs.org/), [Nuxt.js](https://nuxtjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 But, don't worry, you don't need to know how to use these amazing Technologies, you just create your [Incidents](../guide/incidents.md) using Markdown and **Statusfy** generates all the needed logic of your Status Page System.

 The final Web Aplication can be [generated or built](../guide/deploy.md) from a single CLI, can be [easily configured](../guide/pwa.md) or [customized](../guide/theme-customization.md) with your Style requirements.